 If you have already been exposed to dangerous chemicals and developed an illness as a result, you should be entitled to workers’ compensation.

-To file a claim or get help with an existing claim, please contact The Law Offices of George P. Escobedo & Associates, PLLC at (210) 807-3178 or schedule a free consultation online.
+To file a claim or get help with an existing claim, please contact The Law Office of George P. Escobedo & Associates, PLLC at (210) 807-3178 or schedule a free consultation online.